madajaju/edgemere/docs/edgemere/sa/spm/usecases/managesecurityprofiles/index.md

 Remove Security Profile that is attached to multiple identities.
 All identities should be re-evaluated when a profile is destroyed.

 ![Scenario RemoveSecurityProfile](./RemoveSecurityProfile.png)
+#### Criteria

+* Given - A security profile is attached to multiple identities
+* When - Security Engineer uses securityprofile/destroy method
+* Then - A security profile is attached to multiple identities

 #### Steps
 1. [securityprofile create --name secProfileRSP --file ./templates/secprofile.yml](#action-securityprofile-create)